CartoDB/documentation/app/content/deck-gl/getting-started.md

 - **Scripting**.
 Useful to build prototypes.

 - **NPM Module**.
-You'll use the NPM module in React applications, Vanilla JavaScript applications or applications using other frameworks such as Angular or Vue.js.
+You'll use the NPM module in React applications, Vanilla JavaScript applications, or applications using other frameworks such as Angular or Vue.js.

 #### Using scripting